Raising Aspirations … it’s all about how they feel

 “I have really enjoyed today as I have learnt something new, yesterday I didn’t know this building existed, I think I will continue learning about the stock exchange and I will develop my own ideas.”
 AM aged 14 years.

-A big thanks to everyone who everyone who got involved.
+A big thanks to everyone who got involved.
 A really motivating day for all of us.

 “I always like the challenge of seeming relevant to the younger generation and explaining what I do.
 I really liked the way that kids opened up throughout the day.
 Giving them the opportunity to talk about their own aspirations.
 A lot of budding entrepreneurs out there!”Lucie Holloway